Creating training and eLearning content can be overwhelming. Here’s how to do it the right and easy way that will save you time and frustration.

 Consider if your content needs to be fully accessible.
-Maybe you need to consider how your course will be read or viewed by assistive devices, software, and technology, and conveyed to your learners.
+Maybe you need to think about how your course will be read or viewed by assistive devices, software, and technology and conveyed to your learners.

-There are many other factors that go into determining who your audience is.
 You should have a clear understanding of who your audience is and how you intend to serve them before embarking on creating training materials.
-Once you have nailed this down, you are ready to move to the nex step.
+Once you have nailed this down, you are ready to move to the next step.

 2. Define your learning goals

 One of the best things about course creation is that it lets you be creative.
 On the flip side, it’s easy to get carried away and overlook your objectives.
 To help you stay grounded and focused, you should clearly define the course’s intended learning goals or outcomes before you start creating courses.

 Defining clear objectives will help you formulate guidelines and avoid deviating from impactful and actionable insights.
 It will also give you a solid baseline for assessing the success of your learners later on.

 To help define your course goals, try asking yourself these questions:

 - Is the goal to teach your learners a new skill, company policy, or procedure?

 - What do you want your learners to get out of the course?

 - What is the clearest, most engaging way you can convey information to your learners?